 He serves the community as director of ULM's Sculpture Garden, an exhibition space devoted to bringing artists from around the nation to the University and local community; Director of ULM's Bry Hall Gallery, exhibiting artists of all disciplines; board member of the Northeast Louisiana Arts Council; and is currently historian of Kappa Pi International Art Fraternity.

 Brian R. Fassett received his Bachelor of Fine Arts, and Master of Arts, degrees from Wayne State University.
 Following graduation he was employed as an art director and production manager in Detroit, Michigan, and as an adjunct instructor at WSU Department of Art and Art History for two and one half years.
-Mr. Fassett has been on the faculty of the University of Louisiana at Monroe since 1972 and has earned the rank of professor of art in the Department of Art.
+Mr. Fassett has been on the faculty of the University of Louisiana Monroe since 1972 and has earned the rank of professor of art.

 Professor Fassett’s current teaching responsibilities include basic design and introductory, intermediate, and advanced courses in graphic design.
 He has extensive teaching experience in weaving, metal-craft, three-dimensional design, sculpture, art appreciation, and calligraphy.

 Mr. Fassett views design not as a cosmetic addition, but as something desperately essential to survival.
 He entered the design profession to make a difference.
 This missionary effort has continued through his teaching of art and design.
 He can affect thousands of people with his designs, but millions of people with the designs of his students.